-A clear strategy for minimising emissions is required which should involve an ongoing focus on reducing demand, maximising onsite renewable energy and identifying offsite solutions.
-It is acknowledged that purchasing certified renewable energy is currently not an option in many areas of Southern Africa, but a clearer strategy can still be developed.
+A clear strategy for minimising emissions is required, which should involve an ongoing focus on reducing demand, maximising onsite renewable energy, and identifying offsite solutions.
+It is acknowledged that purchasing certified renewable energy is currently not an option in many areas of Southern Africa, but a clear strategy for rapidly reducing emissions can still be developed.